Ryan Vargas: 2022

 For 2022, Vargas was initially retained for a second full-time schedule with JDM in the No. 6.
 However, when the Portland entry list was revealed, it was shown that Vargas would instead be in the No. 47 for Mike Harmon Racing.
-During the second Daytona race, he finished sixth, which was his second top-10 finish.
+During the second Daytona race, he finished sixth, which was his second top-ten finish.
 Although he would miss six rounds, he scored a position better than last year.

 2023

-In the 2023 Xfinity series Vargas failed to Qualify twice he decided to make the switch to the Craftsman Truck Series.
-He participated in 7 races and got 1 top 10.
-He also raced in the Whelen Euro Series in just 4 races he finished in the top 10 twice.
+In the 2023 Xfinity Series, after Vargas failed to qualify for the first three races with MHR, he decided to make the switch to the Craftsman Truck Series.
+He participated in seven races and got one top-ten finish.
+He also raced in the Whelen Euro Series in just four races, where he finished in the top-ten twice.

 2024

-In 2024 Vargas made the decision to race the full season in the Whelen Euro Series.
-He had 5 top 10 finished and a highest position of 5th, finishing 10th in the standings.
+In 2024, Vargas made the decision to race the full season in the Whelen Euro Series, driving for 3F Racing.
+He had five top-ten finishes and a highest position of fifth, finishing tenth in the standings.

 Canada Series

 2025

-On March 25, 2025, it was announced that Vargas would make his debut in the NASCAR Canada Series in 2025 and would run full-time in the series in the No. 28 car for DJK Racing, but due to lack of funding he was unable to race the full season.
-Even though Vargas missed 2 races he finished 7th in the standings getting 7 top 10 Finishes and 1 podium.
+On March 25, 2025, it was announced that Vargas would make his debut in the NASCAR Canada Series in 2025 and would run full-time in the series in the No. 28 car for DJK Racing, but due to lack of funding, he was unable to race the full season.
+Even though Vargas missed two races, he finished eighth in the standings, getting seven top-ten finishes and one podium.

+ARCA Menards Series

+In 2025, Vargas ran four ARCA Menards Series races, driving the No. 67 for Maples Motorsports, where he earned two tenth-place finishes at Kansas Speedway and Salem Speedway.

+On January 6, 2026, it was announced that Vargas will return to Maples as the anchor driver for the No. 91, while also serving as the teams operations manager.
+He also participated with the team in the pre-season test at Daytona International Speedway, where he set the 23rd quickest time between the two sessions held.
+At Daytona, he drove the No. 91 Ford and earned an eighth-place finish, his best finish in ARCA competition.